Please review the program descriptions and additional notes below

 Learn about the special features that beavers have to help accommodate their watery lifestyle – clear eyelids, webbed feet, and more!
 Explore beaver habitat, hunt for beaver clues, and discuss the part they play in creating and maintaining wetland habitats.
 This program is appropriate at any time of year.

 This informative program with dip netting will give students a real field experience as they explore pond ecology.
-Learn about the life cycles and habitats of some of the special creatures that make up our pond community. **Due to pond habitat restoration work, Pond Prowl will NOT be available until Spring 2021.
+Learn about the life cycles and habitats of some of the special creatures that make up our pond community.
+This program can be booked at any time of year, but is best in the fall and the spring.

 Compare and contrast spiders, insects, and multi-legged critters (millipedes and centipedes).
 Come meet them all in this hands on exploratory program which can be booked in the fall and the spring (spiders are particularly abundant in the fall).